 Top 4 Characteristics When Considering Cloud Testing Technologies

 Cloud testing technologies have their own perks over the local ones.
-If you plan to use cloud-based testing technologies, here are few important things to consider:
+If you plan to use cloud-based testing technologies, here are a few important things to consider:

 Using Open Source

 There are a good number of automation frameworks available now for mobile application testing.
 A few years ago there were only a few options and most of them were proprietary platforms.
 These have disadvantages in that you are dependent on the limited capabilities that a vendor can provide and if you need to do something outside of the box you don’t have many options other than begging for enhancements and having to wait.
-The maturity of open source testing frameworks such as Appium, Calabash, UI Automation and Espresso have come a long way.
+The maturity of open-source testing frameworks such as Appium, Calabash, UI Automation and Espresso have come a long way.
 There are vibrant communities surrounding these platforms and lots of contributors.
 Most use cases are covered and you have the ability to branch for your own needs.
-There are a few cloud vendors supporting open source, but make sure that you’re not having to use custom libraries or methods in order to make things work, as this limits the ease of executing locally on your own devices and creates vendor lock in.
+There are a few cloud vendors supporting open source, but make sure that you’re not having to use custom libraries or methods in order to make things work, as this limits the ease of executing locally on your own devices and creates vendor lock-in.